alienix2/sensor_info/README.md

 - One example of a publisher, which represents a sensor that sends data to the broker using JSON at specific time intervals and if the value that it reads is not within a specific range.
 That publisher also automatically subscribes to a topic used for internal communications (turning on/off a sensor etc.)
 - One example of a subscriber, which represents a sensor that receives data in JSON format from the broker and stores it in a local SQLite database.
 The subscriber also has a simple implementation of the handler that verifies the data received
 - One omnisubscriber which subscribes to all the topics and stores the message data in a MySQL database.
 This subscriber is given as it's fundamental to handle the visualization of all the data sent to a broker as today there is no easy way to handle the easy storing of such data directly from the Mosquitto broker.

+### Usage of the examples

+The examples can be run using the `go run examples/<sepcific_example_folder>` command.
+By default they look for certifications inside the *certifications* folder **which is empty by default** and therefore the publisher and subscribers will run without any certificate.

+The default broker address is the one usually set up for the TLS, if you want to use the default one for the TCP one, pass it as a parameter.

+If you need them to be used, just put the inside that folder.